 The high-level pursuer strategy is given in Algorithm \ref{alg:monotonePursuit}.
 We start with a qualitative description of the pursuit, tackling the details of this algorithm in the subsections that follow.
-Our pursuer algorithm in a monotone polygon has much in common with the algorithm presented by Noori and Isler \cite{noori+isler}.
-Both alternate between a searching mode and a chasing mode.
-In the search mode, $\cP$ traverses left-to-right along a specified search path.
-At certain times, $\cP$ is able to mark a region to her left as \style{cleared}, meaning $\cE$ cannot enter this region without being captured.
+Our pursuer algorithm in a monotone polygon has much in common with the algorithm presented by Noori and Isler.\cite{noori+isler} Both alternate between a searching mode and a chasing mode.
+In the \style{Search Mode}, $\cP$ traverses left-to-right along a specified search path.
+At certain times during Search Mode, $\cP$ is able to mark a region to her left as \style{guarded}, meaning $\cE$ cannot enter this region without being captured.
 These checkpoints are necessary for showing that the pursuit terminates in finite time.

-This methodical advancement continues until $\cP$ establishes the criteria to enter chase mode.
-This requires (1) visibility of $\cE$ and (2) being positioned in a manner that protects the cleared region.
-Once $\cP$ has transitioned into chase mode, she pursues the evader until $\cE$ makes a rightward move that obstructs her pursuit (either by hiding behind a vertex or by using the boundary to block the pursuer's responding move).
-This forces $\cP$ to re-enter search mode.
-Crucially, this is done in a way that protects (and perhaps =updates) the cleared territory.
+This methodical advancement continues until $\cP$ establishes the criteria to enter our chasing mode, called \style{Rook Mode}.
+This requires (1) visibility of $\cE$ and (2) being positioned in a manner that protects the guarded region.
+Once $\cP$ has transitioned into Rook Mode, she chases the evader until $\cE$ makes a rightward move that obstructs her pursuit (either by hiding behind a vertex or by using the boundary to block the pursuer's responding move).
+This forces $\cP$ to re-enter Search Mode.
+Crucially, this is done in a way that protects (and perhaps updates) the guarded territory.
 The algorithm continues, and the evader territory shrinks over time.
-Eventually, $\cE$ is trapped in a subregion where he cannot foil the chase mode any longer, and $\cP$ captures him.
+Eventually, $\cE$ is trapped in a subregion where he cannot foil Rook Mode any longer, and $\cP$ captures him.